Are you looking to export and import WooCommerce orders from one site to another?

 And that's it!
 A basic WooCommerce order export couldn't be any easier!

 These features require the Pro version of the plugins.
-In case you do not have these versions, you can try our online sandbox or see the screenshots below to get an idea of they work.
+In case you do not have these versions, you can try our online sandbox or see the screenshots below to get an idea of how they work.

 In the Drag & Drop interface, click the Add Field button.